nbsdx/binja-ui-tweaks/README.md

 Stability could be totally killed by any future updates to Binary Ninja, so take caution applying tweaks after an update.

+# Suggestions

+If you have suggestions for UI modifications, open a pull request and we can talk about it :)

 # Dependencies

 1. Ubuntu 16.04 (only platform tested)